TenSketch/Prabhat/content/repertoire/our-repertoire.md

 #### **Mohini Bhasmasura:**
 ~~4 images~~

-&emsp; &emsp; The rivalry between the Gods and Demons had been going on for a long time.
+The rivalry between the Gods and Demons had been going on for a long time.
 The demons had tried to conquer the Gods but all their efforts were foiled by the Superior Gods.
 Mohini Bhasmasura is one such Dance Drama which gives to an audience an experience of vibrancy, devotion, grace, humour, terror and finally, peace.
 A very well appreciated dance drama, Mohini Bhasmasura is a Mythological story with a contemporary touch.

 **Glimpse:** Trailer